Deepidoo/now_playing/README.md

 ## Notes

 - This plugin currently supports iOS only.
 Android support may be added in future versions.
-- Make sure to call `initialize()` before using any other methods of the NowPlaying instance.
+- Make sure to call `initialize()` before using any other methods of the NowPlayingView instance.
-- The `imageUrl` parameter in `updateNowPlayingInfo` should be a valid URL to an image file.
+- The `imageUrl` parameter in `updateNowPlayingViewInfo` should be a valid URL to an image file.

 ## License